Resume Content & Formatting

 Step 3: Experience

 The experience section of your resume is where you list and describe your experiences that are most relevant to the position you’re applying for.
-Often those experiences will be jobs and internships.
+Often, those experiences will be jobs and internships.
 But they don’t need to be.
-They might also be extra-curricular activities or coursework.
+They might also be coursework or extra-curricular activities.

 List and describe your experiences in reverse chronological order (most recent first).